Perk Weekend! Score Up to 300 Bonus Points!*

 Simply put, a diopter is a unit of measurement that correlates to a lens's optical power.
 But what does that really mean when it comes to your eyes?
 Think of your eyes like a camera, but the focus is broken.
 The camera needs help to refocus on images.

-The diopter is able to measure refractive errors and prescribe lenses to correct them.
+When your eye doctor or optometrist examines your eyes, they measure the correction you require in diopters.
 The numbers on your prescription indicate the strength of the lenses required to bring your vision back into focus.

 These diopter numbers can also be positive or negative.
 A plus sign in front of the numbers means you're farsighted, while a negative diopter value means you're nearsighted.
 For example, if your prescription reads -3.00, your glasses need a three-diopter correction to correct nearsightedness.
 If your prescription is +4.50, you need a 4.5 diopter correction to fix farsightedness.